 Existing law sets forth deadlines for registering to vote by mail, computer or appearing in person at the office of a county or city clerk.
 (NRS 293.560, 293C.527) The last day to register to vote for a primary election, primary city election, general election or general city election: (1) by mail is the fourth Tuesday preceding the election; (2) by appearing in person at the office of the county or city clerk, as applicable, is the third Tuesday preceding the election; and (3) by computer is the Thursday preceding the first day of the period for early voting for the election.
-Sections 5.1-9.8 of this bill provide that: (1) after the date that registration closes for a primary, primary city, general or general city election under the existing deadlines and until the Thursday preceding the election, an elector may register to vote by computer using the registration system provided on the website of the Office of the Secretary of State; and (2) such an elector may vote in person at a polling place during the period for early voting or on election day under certain circumstances.
-Sections 5.1-9.8 also authorize an elector to register to vote in person for a primary, primary city, general or general city election during the period for early voting or on the day of the election and to vote on the same day as the registration under certain circumstances.
+Sections [64 and 105] 5.1-9.8 of this bill [extend the deadline for registering to vote by computer to authorize provide that: (1) after the date that registration closes for a primary, primary city, general or general city election under the existing deadlines and until the Thursday preceding the election, an elector [to] may register to vote by computer [during the period for early voting] using the [application to register to votel registration system provided on the website of the Office of the Secretary of State [.
+Sections 6 and 77 of this bill provide that an]; and (2) such an elector [who registers tol may vote in person at a polling place during the period for early voting [may only vote] or on election day [-] under certain circumstances.
+Sections [7 and 78 of this bill amend sections 6 and 77 to provide that, effective January 1, 2022, a person who registers to vote by computer during the period for early voting may vote during the period of early voting or on election day.

+Sections 9 and 80 of this bill 5.1-9.8 also authorize an elector to register to vote in person for a primary, primary city, general or general city election during the period for early voting or on the day of the election and to vote on the same day as the registration under certain circumstances.

-To register and vote in person on the same day, sections 5.1-9.8 require an elector to appear at a polling place, complete an application to register to vote by computer at the polling place and provide proof of identity and residence.
-Upon completion of the application and verification of identity and residence, the elector: (1) is deemed to be conditionally registered to vote and may vote in that election only at the polling place at which he or she registered to vote; and (2) must vote by casting a provisional ballot for all offices and measures on the ballot, but the provisional ballot will be counted only after final verification to determine whether the elector was qualified to register to vote and to cast the ballot in the election.
+To register [to] and vote [t] in person on the same day, sections [9] and 80] 5.1-9.8 require an elector to appear at a polling place, fon election day,] complete an application to register to vote by computer at the polling place and provide proof of identity and residence.
+Upon completion of the application and verification of identity and residence, the elector: (1) is deemed to be conditionally registered to vote and may vote in that election only at the polling place at which he or she registered to vote; and (2) must vote by casting a provisional ballot [to] for all offices and measures on the ballot, but the provisional ballot will be counted only after final verification to determine whether the elector was qualified to register to vote and to cast the ballot in the election.